trinitylake-io/trinitylake/docs/format/transaction.md

 ## Snapshot Export

-A snapshot export for a Trinity LakeHouse means to export a specific version of the TrinityLake tree root node, and all the files that are reachable through that root node.
+A snapshot export for a Trinity Lakehouse means to export a specific version of the TrinityLake tree root node, and all the files that are reachable through that root node.

-Every time an export is created, the [LakeHouse definition](./lakehouse.md) should be updated to record the name of the export and the root node file that the export is at.
+Every time an export is created, the [Lakehouse definition](./lakehouse.md) should be updated to record the name of the export and the root node file that the export is at.

 There are many types of export that can be achieved, because the export process can decide to stop replication